-The Bankruptcy law in the United States has been created to ensure that individuals are not under undue burden as a result of their debts.
+The Bankruptcy law in the United States helps to ensure that individuals are not under undue burden as a result of their debts.
 If you are under financial stress due to your debts, you may be able to eliminate all or part of your debts so you can start over with a clean financial slate.
 However, before you decide to file for bankruptcy, there are several facts about bankruptcy you should be aware of.

 The Laws Are Federal Laws